HeavyMetalGameDev/HeavyMetalGameDev.github.io/_projects/Goo Surge.markdown

 Goo Surge was a game made in two weeks by me and 3 of my coursemates on the Newcastle University Games Engineering Course.
 We had a large gap between Christmas and returning to university, so we decided to make productive use of our time and do a game jam together.
 We decided upon the Pirate Software Game Jam as the dates lined up well, and doing a 2 week game jam gave us much more time to get used to working with eachother and setting up the project.

 When starting the jam, we agreed that we wanted to focus on making something interesting from a technical standpoint, and to challenge ourselves to do something we hadn't programmed before.
+The game uses Compute Shaders to process the spreading and temperature of millions of tiles of goo, which can burn and destroy objects and walls in the level, at a playable framerate.

+The game was overall successful, with the main flaw being the lack of tutorial and the general confusion players felt when trying to know what to do next.
+Some key information about the project:
+- Worked in a team of 4 programmers.
+- Compute shaders used to process millions of pixels at a playable framerate.
+- Hundereds of objects checking for goo with little performance impact.
+- Destructable, tile-based level.
+- Drawing mechanic and symbol recognition to cast spells.
+- Usage of observer pattern for modular functionality.
+- I participated in some paired programming with another team member to improve the quality of code and find bugs faster.
+- Complete game loop with main menu, win/loss screens and credits.
+- Smooth controls and camera.
+- Original music and sound effects.

 <h1>Gameplay</h1>
 The player controls a wizard who has been tasked to break out the imprisoned goo, steal schematics and destroy as much of the facility as they can.